metamx/rainer/README.md

 Await.result(autoPublisher.close())
 ```

+### Using CommitStorage without CommitKeeper

+You can use a CommitStorage by itself.
+The only thing you lose are the ZooKeeper views, which means you can't set up
+mirrors.
+In this case you'll either need to access the underlying storage on-demand, or set up a cache yourself that
+refreshes periodically.

 ### Using CommitKeeper without CommitStorage

 You can use CommitKeeper by itself, too, without any backing journaled storage.
 Just call ```keeper.save(commit)``` to
 publish new commits, and don't use the autoPublisher.
 Everything else will work normally, including gets and mirrors.

-## HTTP server
+### HTTP server

-You can add a RainerServlet to your Jetty-based server to gain a nice HTTP API to your CommitStorage.
-The API can
+You can use the RainerServlet to gain a nice HTTP API to your CommitStorage.
+The API can be used like this with any
-be used like this with any HTTP client:
+HTTP client:

 ```
 $ curl \